|On this page…|

 Note: You can also set breakpoints using the Truth Table properties dialog box.
 However, using the right-click context menu is faster.
 For more information, see Set Breakpoints to Debug Charts.

-When this breakpoint occurs, the Truth Table Editor appears and the Start button in the Stateflow Debugging window changes to Continue.
+When this breakpoint occurs, the Truth Table Editor appears.

 The INIT action of the truth table highlights prior to execution.